AnnMahan2/annrepo/README.md

-The construction of the Great Ocean Road in Australia, completed in 1932, is considered one of the world's most scenic coastal drives, attracting tourists and travelers from around the globe.
+The construction of canals and railways in the 19th century provided alternatives to road transportation for long-distance travel and freight transport, reducing reliance on traditional road networks.